Temperature settings on your tumble dryer can be a bit baffling. Surely the hottest setting will dry your clothes the fastest, right?

 Well, in short, that is true, but it could also damage some of your clothes!

-So, if you want to make sure your clothes don’t shrink and your money will go further each time you tumble dry them, keep reading to find out what temperature should be used to dry clothes in a dryer?
+So, if you want to make sure your clothes don’t shrink, keep reading to find out what temperature should be used to dry clothes in a dryer.

 Check Clothing Care Labels

 The best way to discover which temperature to use when tumble drying your clothes is to check their care label.

 This should show a symbol indicating whether the item can be tumble dried and at how high-a-temperature this can be done.

 Check out our clothing care label guide to find out more about those little symbols inside all of your clothes.

 The square with the circle inside means that the item can be tumble dried and the number of dots inside the circle indicates the temperature to be used.

 Which Fabrics at What Temperature?